matthew-brett/msc_imaging/assessment_b_2018_faq.md

 the images you need, by applying the mask, and thresholding at different z values.

-### Option 2 - transforming the mask to native space
+### Option 2, standard to native, using flirt

-Option 2 involves getting down and dirty with the commands that FSL uses for registration.
+This involves getting down and dirty with the commands that FSL uses for registration.

 See [this FAQ entry](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FLIRT/FAQ#How_do_I_transform_a_mask_with_FLIRT_from_one_space_to_another.3F) for more background.